 Andrew studied chemistry at the University of Oxford before he went on to apply these skills to investigate how life works at a molecular level.
 During his PhD at the University of Cambridge, he focused on how nature makes the antibiotics we use to treat antibiotic-resistant infections including MRSA.
-In 2009, he moved to the MRC Laboratory of Molecular Biology as a Career Development Fellow; here, investigated how the machinery within the cells interacts to undertake basic processes including the replication of DNA.
-In 2013, Andrew moved to the Cambridge Institute where he leads a team focusing on the molecular processes that drive breast cancer.
+In 2009, he moved to the MRC Laboratory of Molecular Biology as a Career Development Fellow; here he investigated how the machinery within cells interacts to enable basic processes including the replication of DNA.
+Then in 2013, Andrew moved to the Cambridge Institute where he built on these experiances to lead a team characterising the molecular interactions that drive cancer.

 CRUK Cambridge Institute

 Andrew is currently based at Cancer Research UK's Cambridge Institute where he leads a research team.
-His research programme brings together his experience of cutting edge mass spectrometry and DNA sequencing techniques to investigate the role of the oestrogen receptors (ER) in breast cancer.
-In 70% of all breast cancer cases, this receptor drives the growth and proliferation of the tumour, and is a key target for the drug Tamoxifen.
-He hopes to provide key insights into how the signalling within the cell dynamically regulates the ER.
+His research programme brings together his experience of cutting edge mass spectrometry, DNA and RNA sequencing techniques with computational biology to investigate the function of the nuclear receptors.
+Nuclear receptors play a key role in the progression and treamtment of several forms of cancer, including leukemia, breast and prostate cancer.
+For example, in 70% of all breast cancer cases, this receptor drives the growth and proliferation of the tumour, and is a key target for the drug Tamoxifen.
+He hopes to provide key insights into how the system within the cell regulates nuclear receptors in cancer.
 The output of his work will provide the potential to develop new therapies and the research technologies he has developed have already been applied by other research groups around the world.

 Onstage at the Bloomsbury Theatre